European-XFEL/howToMiddlelayer/source/chap2/monitor_proxies.rst

 Connecting to the Remote Device
 +++++++++++++++++++++++++++++++
-To connect to the remote device, we must have its name, as registered with the broker, in this example, it is registered as "some_server/1_device_1".
+To connect to the remote device, we must have its control address.
+In this example, it is registered as "SA1_XTD9_MONO/MOTOR/X".

 We must first import the :func:`connectDevice` function
 ::
     from karabo.middlelayer import connectDevice, Device, State

-    REMOTE_ADDRESS = "some_server/1_device_1"
+    REMOTE_ADDRESS = "SA1_XTD9_MONO/MOTOR/X"

 Device are typically connected to only once during the initialisation, using :func:`karabo.middlelayer.connectDevice`
 ::
     def __init__(self, configuration):
-        #Boilerplate initialisation
         super(MonitorRemote, self).__init__(configuration)
         self.remoteDevice = None